brettz9/nogin/docs/DEVELOPING.md

 1. `env` - Set to `process.env.NODE_ENV` or failing any to "development".
     Used for determining login credentials (whether to set a secure cookie).
     Behaves like Express' `app.get('env')`.
-1. `coverage` - Set to `false` to disable coverage (e.g., for faster performance or to avoid overwriting the latest coverage results).
 1. `disableEmailChecking` - Set to `true` to avoid the (longer duration) email checking tests (seeing whether an email was received).